 This species can usually by distinguished from Asellus aquaticus by the continuous pale band along the posterior margin of the head.
-However, care is needed since the two species are frequently confused.
+However, care is needed since head pigmentation can vary and the two species are frequently confused.
+The shape of the male first pereopod is diagnostic.

 Distribution and Habitat